Dashticz/dashticz/docs/blocks/specials/calendar.rst

 		isoweek: false,
 		width: 12
 	}
-* **holidayurl** this allows users to add public holidays (or other public events) to their calendar.
-* **maxitems** - this limits the number of events that you want to display.
-When setting layout 2, I set it to 100 to allow for 35 days.
-Adjust to your own preference.
-* **weeks** - this is how many weeks, or rows of 7 days, you wish to display when layout 2 is selected.
-* **lastweek** - if set to true, this will show the previous week and any events from that week.
-It accepts true or false.
-Default is false.
-* **isoweek** - if set to true, the week will start on a Monday.
-If false, it will start on a Sunday.
-Accepts true or false.
-Default is false.
-* **icon** - Icon name.
-Example: ``'fas fa-car'``.
-To display a car icon in the left column.
-* **title** - A title will be shown above the calendar.

 The layout set to 0 will display this:

 .. image :: img/calendar0.png

 The layout set to 1 will display this:

 .. image :: img/calendar1.png

 The layout set to 2 will display this:

 .. image :: img/calendar2.png

 When the user clicks on any events, it opens details about that event.
 If the event details is already HTML, it will render the HTML event body, including font, tags, anchors/links, etc. The contents of the popup is scrollable.
 Also included in the popup is a link to source calendar (bottom left), if one has been set in config.js.
 On the bottom right of the popup, the event location is displayed (if this exists).
 When clicked, it will take the user to the location on Google maps.